help-me-mom/ng-mocks/README.md

 #### getSourceOfMock

-This function returns an origin of the mocked copy.
+This function returns an origin of the mock copy.

 - `getSourceOfMock( MockedClass )` - returns the source class of `MockedClass`